Commentary|Videos|September 11, 2025

 WATCH TIME: 3 minutes

 Elevidys (Sarepta), also known by its investigational name delandistrogene moxeparvovec-rokl, made history as the first gene therapy approved for Duchenne muscular dystrophy (DMD), receiving accelerated FDA approval in June 2023.
-This innovative therapy, which later gained full traditional approval less than a year later, uses an adeno-associated virus (AAV) vector to deliver micro-dystrophin gene, a shortened yet functional version of the dystrophin protein, into muscle cells, thus working to restore the dystrophin essential for muscle integrity.
+This innovative therapy, which gained full traditional approval less than a year later, uses an adeno-associated virus (AAV) vector to deliver micro-dystrophin gene, a shortened yet functional version of the dystrophin protein, into muscle cells, thus working to restore the dystrophin essential for muscle integrity.

-Recently, through a collaboration between the Muscular Dystrophy Association (MDA) and Project Parent Muscular Dystrophy, a group of experts published new consensus guidelines for safe and equitable of gene therapy in DMD.
+Recently, through a collaboration between the Muscular Dystrophy Association (MDA) and Parent Project Muscular Dystrophy, a group of experts published new consensus guidelines for safe and equitable use of gene therapy in DMD.
 The recommendations, which apply to Elevidys and other products in clinical development, reiterate the importance of experienced, multidisciplinary care teams, standardized protocols for monitoring and managing adverse events, and real-time safety surveillance and transparent reporting.
 In addition, the group of clinicians, researchers, and advocacy leaders touch on strategies to address health equity, including language access, financial assistance, and geographic considerations.

 Click here to view the 2025 consensus recommendations and considerations published in Neuromuscular Disorders.